RomanIncognito/vnote/CCNA/1-22_EXAM/project_x3.md

 switchport trunk allowed 1,500 switchport trunk allowed vlan add 1200 # need to add 1200 separately

+-------The newer Cisco switches only support dot1Q encapsulation.
+-------You do not need to do anything because it is already configured that way.
+-----Older Cisco switches could support switchport trunk encapsulation isl or switchport trunk encapsulation dot1Q,
+-------but newer switches do not need the switchport trunk encapsulation command because they only support the 802.1Q trunking.

 interface gi0/1
 ip address 27.28.3.2 255.255.255.252
 exit